AVykhrystyuk/las-files-finder-test-task/README.md

 ## How to use

-Once started, application will read and index LAS files from the folder specified in `app-settings.json`.
+Once started, application will read and index all LAS files from the folder specified in `app-settings.json`.

-Type a search term for log type and press `enter`:
+To search LAS files by the type of the log, type a search term and press `enter`:
 ```bash
 log-finder> pa
 Searching files for 'pa' term...